Page last updated August 2020

 People seeking a loan may search online after being turned down by traditional lenders.

-After leaving their contact details on numerous websites, they receive unsolicited calls or emails falsely claiming to be from a legitimate company, such as ‘Low Rate Finance’ or ‘Mortgage King’.
+After leaving their contact details on numerous websites, they receive unsolicited calls or emails falsely claiming to be from a legitimate company, such as 'Vertex Finance', ‘Low Rate Finance’ or ‘Mortgage King’ or 'Piccadilly Financial Services'.

 Contact with the scammers usually occurs through Gmail accounts, but they have been known to call or message their victims via WhatsApp.
 The victims are ‘approved’ for their loan, receiving a fake invoice and contract outlining the amount, plus other convincing details stolen from the legitimate companies.